 Discover the vibrant coral reefs of Belize and the Maya ruins of Tikal in Guatemala on a sea-and-land expedition combining natural and cultural treasures.
 Aboard the new National Geographic Quest, explore the Belize Barrier Reef Reserve System, a UNESCO World Heritage Site recognized for its exceptional biodiversity.
 This varied expedition includes highlights and less-visited sections of the Mesoamerican Reef, the longest in the Northern Hemisphere, which nurtures 500 species of tropical fish, sea turtles, rays, manatees and more.
-Birdwatching is a highlight, including a visit to the red-footed booby nesting colony at Half Moon Caye.
+Birdwatching is a highlight on many coral-fringed, white-sand cayes, too.
 After five nights aboard ship, fly by chartered plane to Tikal National Park in Guatemala to wander among the stone temples, palaces and plazas of the Maya civilization.
 The once-great city of Tikal now lies in evocative ruins, overgrown with rain forest that's home to monkeys and tropical birds.

 Sail with the World Leader in Conservation-Focused Small Ship Cruising

 We’re proud to offer a worldwide slate of Adventure Cruises through our partner, Lindblad Expeditions.
 Nat Hab joined forces with Lindblad in 2016 to expand our mutual collection of nature adventures.
 Founded in 1958 by Lars-Eric Lindblad, the company pioneered eco-conscious expeditions for “citizen explorers" and today is the world leader in conservation-focused small-ship cruises.
 Our Adventure Specialists are intimately familiar with the ships and itineraries and are on call to answer any questions you might have.